Maya Angelou, Celebrated Author & Poet

 The fire led to sweeping reforms in labor laws and safety standards, providing a boost to labor unions, and was a pivotal event in the career of future labor secretary Frances Perkins.

-(Last year’s post has additional photos of the fire and the victims, a few may be considered graphic.)
+Our post from 2012 has additional photos of the fire and the victims, a few may be considered graphic.

 (We’re assuming the photo above shows fdny in action at the fire.)

 225th Anniversary of the First Congress: We’ll be posting documents and stories highlighting the establishment of the new government under the Constitution through March 2016.

 Senator Richard Bassett of Delaware presented his credentials to the Senate on March 21, 1789.
 His fellow senator from Delaware, George Read (whom he shared credentials with), did not arrive in New York until April 13.
 The Senate needed two more senators to attain their first quorum after Senator Bassett took his seat.

 "Members of the Nation’s first Negro Navigation Cadets, who will receive their commissions in the Army Air Forces on February 26th, visited City Hall as guests of Mayor Fiorello H. La Guardia this afternoon.
 They are shown on the steps of City Hall as the mayor greeted their commanding officer, Maj.
 Galen B. Price.", 02/16/1944

 Still excited about the 50th Anniversary of the Beatles’ Visit to America?